hkturan/Best-Route-App/README.md

 * Edit the route after the best route has been calculated (changing order)
 * Show route between 2 destinations with custom color
 * Show route direction

+---
+<h4>Methods used<h4>

+* <a href="https://developer.tomtom.com/routing-api/documentation/routing/calculate-route">Calculate Route</a> : Calculates a route between an origin and a destination
+* <a href="https://developer.tomtom.com/routing-api/documentation/waypoint-optimization/waypoint-optimization">Waypoint Optimization</a> : Optimizes a provided waypoints sequence based on road network distances

 **[⬆ back to top](#readme-top)**